bmm00000/practice/git-github/1/NOTES.md

 when we 'git log' and we want to avoid to see very long commit messages and commit codes, we use: git log --oneline

-that's why, when we use long messages, we have to summarize the commit IN THE FIRST LINE, then leave a space, and add the rest of the long message.
+that's why, when we use long messages, we have to summarize the commit IN THE FIRST LINE, then leave an empty line, and add the rest of the long message.

 '--amend' allows you to re-do ONLY the previous commit.